 Improving the effective coverage of treatment for patients with hypertension is an objective of many global and regional initiatives, such as HEARTS in the Americas, and national programs for hypertension prevention and control.
 To achieve this objective, comparable data on hypertension treatment cascade, including the prevalence of hypertension detection, treatment, and control are key to learning from good practice to guide health system programs.

-This visualization presents consistent national and regional estimates of the prevalence of hypertension, detection (awareness), treatment, and control from 1990 to 2019 for the Region and 36 countries of the Americas.
-These data allow for assessing which countries have high versus low detection, treatment, and control rates, and how these metrics have changed over time.
+This visualization presents consistent national and regional estimates of the prevalence of hypertension, detection (awareness), treatment, and control from 1990 to 2019 for the Region and 36 countries and territories of the Americas.
+These data allow for assessing which countries have high versus low detection, treatment, and control rates, and monitor how these metrics have changed over time.